Improving Label-Deficient Keyword Spotting Through Self-Supervised Pretraining: Experiments

 During pretraining, the classification head in \Cref{fig:KWT_model} is replaced by a linear regression head, which predicts the hidden state representations of the teacher model.
-Following the choice of \cite{data2vec}, a time-domain masking strategy identical to the one used in Wav2Vec \cite{wav2vec} is used.
-Specifically, \gls*{mfcc} vectors are sampled with a probability $p_\mathrm{mask}$, and the following $N_\mathrm{mask}$ \gls*{mfcc} vectors are replaced by a $\mathrm{MASK}$ token embedding.
-During pretraining, the inputs are first converted to \gls*{mfcc} embeddings and a mask is generated for each embedding.
-The student model then encodes the masked embeddings, and the teacher model encodes the unmasked embeddings.
+Following \cite{data2vec}, we use a time-domain masking strategy also used in Wav2Vec \cite{wav2vec}.
+Specifically, \gls*{mfcc} vectors are sampled with a probability $p_\mathrm{mask}$, and the following $N_\mathrm{mask}=10$ \gls*{mfcc} vectors are replaced by a $\mathrm{MASK}$ token embedding such that approximately \SI{65}{\percent} of the time steps are masked.
+During pretraining, a mask is generated for each input sample, and the student model then encodes the masked embeddings, while the teacher model encodes the unmasked embeddings.

-Most of the hyperparameters for pretraining are chosen according to the settings used for speech in the original Data2Vec study \cite{data2vec}, with some slight alterations due to differences in data set and hardware setup.
-A summary can be seen in \Cref{tab:data2vec_pretraining_settings}.
+Most of the hyperparameters for pretraining are chosen according to the original Data2Vec study \cite{data2vec}, with some slight alterations due to differences in data and hardware setup.
+Specifically, we set the batch size to 512, the number of EMA decay annealing steps to 1000 and training for 200 epochs.
+We update the student weights using a mean squared error (MSE) loss and Adam \cite{Kingma_Adam} optimizer with a learning rate of \num{0.5d-3} and a weight decay of 0.01, using a 1-cycle learning rate schedule \cite{Smith_1cycle}.

-After Data2Vec pretraining, the regression head is replaced with the original classification head in order to fine-tune the model for \gls*{kws}.
-Fine-tuning is done following the same procedure as used for the baseline.
+After Data2Vec pretraining, the regression head is replaced with the original classification head to fine-tune the model for \gls*{kws}.
+All three models are fine-tuned on the label-deficient Speech Command training set containing \SI{20}{\percent} of the original training set data.
+During fine-tuning, we load a pretrained model and fine-tune the whole model using the same procedure as used for the baseline.